titumozammel/human-energy-economics/README.md

 # 34. The Interaction Proposition

-HEE proposes that effective application depends on the relationship between **required demand** and the organization's Human Energy, capability, connection, decision quality, and enablement.
+HEE proposes that effective application depends on the relationship between **required demand** and the organization’s available Human Energy, capability, connection, decision quality, and enablement.

 ```text
 DEMAND